-The augmented Lagrangian method (ALM) is a benchmark for tackling the convex optimization problem with linear constraints; ALM and its variants for linearly equality-constrained convex minimization models have been well studied in the literatures.
-However, much less attention has been paid to ALM for efficiently solving the linearly inequality-constrained convex minimization model.
-In this paper, we exploit an enlightening reformulation of the most recent indefinite linearized (equality-constrained) ALM, and present a novel indefinite linearized ALM scheme for efficiently solving the convex optimization problem with linear inequality constraints.
-The proposed method enjoys great advantages, especially for large-scale optimization cases, in two folds mainly: first, it significantly simplifies the optimization of the challenging key subproblem of the classical ALM by employing its linearized reformulation, while keeping low complexity in computation; second, we prove that a smaller proximity regularization term is needed for convergence guarantee, which allows a bigger step-size and can largely reduce required iterations for convergence.
-Moreover, we establish an elegant global convergence theory of the proposed scheme upon its equivalent compact expression of prediction-correction, along with a worst-case $\mathcal{O}(1/N)$ convergence rate.
-Numerical results demonstrate that the proposed method can reach a faster converge rate for a higher numerical efficiency as the regularization term turns smaller, which confirms the theoretical results presented in this study.
+{\bf Abstract.} The augmented Lagrangian method (ALM) is a benchmark for convex programming problems with linear constraints; ALM and its variants for linearly equality-constrained convex minimization models have been well studied in the literature.
+However, much less attention has been paid to ALM for efficiently solving linearly inequality-constrained convex minimization models.
+In this paper, we exploit an enlightening reformulation of the newly developed indefinite linearized ALM for the equality-constrained convex optimization problem, and present a new indefinite linearized ALM scheme for efficiently solving the convex optimization problem with linear inequality constraints.
+The proposed method enjoys great advantages, especially for large-scale optimization cases, in two folds mainly: first, it largely simplifies the challenging key subproblem of the classic ALM by employing its linearized reformulation, while keeping low complexity in computation; second, we show that only a smaller proximity regularization term is needed for provable convergence, which allows a bigger step-size and hence significantly better performance.
+Moreover, we show the global convergence of the proposed scheme upon its equivalent compact expression of prediction-correction, along with a worst-case $\mathcal{O}(1/N)$ convergence rate.
+Numerical results on some application problems demonstrate that a smaller regularization term can lead to a better experimental performance, which further confirms the theoretical results presented in this study.